particle-iot/docs/src/content/reference/asset-tracking/tracker-edge-firmware.md

 Set a pin as a wake source.
 The mode is one of:

-  - CHANGE to trigger the interrupt whenever the pin changes value,
+  - `CHANGE` to trigger the interrupt whenever the pin changes value.
-  - RISING to trigger when the pin goes from low to high,
+  - `RISING` to trigger when the pin goes from low to high.
-  - FALLING for when the pin goes from high to low.
+  - `FALLING` for when the pin goes from high to low.

 Returns `SYSTEM_ERROR_NONE` (0) on success, or a non-zero error code.

 Waking by a pin still is subject to the minimum publish period.
 If the minimum publish period has not been met yet, then this will be a short wake cycle and the device will wake, but will not connect to cellular.
 Your code can override this by calling [`forceFullWakeCycle()`](#forcefullwakecycle-trackersleep).

-To stop using a pin as a wake-up source, use `ignore()`[#ignore-pin-trackersleep].
+To stop using a pin as a wake-up source, use [`ignore()`](#ignore-pin-trackersleep).

 Waking from GPIO is common if you have a hardware sensor connected to a GPIO that you want to use for a wake source.
 If you have an I2C or SPI sensor, you may instead want to use [`wakeAt()`](#wakeat-trackersleep) to wake the MCU, read the sensor, and go back to sleep.
 Note that this also will obey the minimum publish period so you can wake frequently using `wakeAt()` without excessive reconnection or battery use.